Key Takeaways

 The withdrawal of love as punishment is particularly devastating because children fundamentally need parental approval for healthy development.
 When that approval becomes a weapon, it creates adults who struggle with self-worth and fear abandonment in relationships.

-4. Extreme Control and Invasion of Privacy
+4. Extreme Control & Invasion of Privacy

 Emotionally abusive parents maintain excessive control over their children’s lives, extending far beyond age-appropriate guidance and boundaries.
 This control often continues into your adult years, with parents expecting detailed information about your decisions, relationships, and daily activities.